Will Oldham: Voice work

 In 2009, Oldham narrated Madam and Little Boy, a documentary film about atomic weapons, directed by Swedish artist Magnus Bärtås.
 In 2010, Oldham narrated Music Makes a City, a documentary about the formation of the Louisville Orchestra, directed by Owsley Brown III and Jerome Hiler.
 Oldham provided voice work and inspiration for the character "Will" in the video game Kentucky Route Zero, released in 2013.

 Personal life

-He married the textile artist Elsa Hansen Oldham in 2016.
+Oldham married the textile artist Elsa Hansen in 2016.
 They had a child together in 2018.